jeffhgs/tfrocketchat/README.md

 Immutable infrastructure terraform deployment scripts for testing [rocketchat](https://rocket.chat/), a real time messaging system for teams.

+# Prerequisites

+- An AWS account.
+- A DNS domain or subdomain controlled by AWS Route 53.
+- Terraform.
+Tested with version 0.13.5.
+- Openssh.
+Tested with OpenSSH_7.9p1, LibreSSL 2.7.3.

 # Scope

 Things required for testing the server and phone apps are included, such as: